News on field service management and optimization

 Clear Rules… But Human Flexibility

-Yes, a framework must be set.
+Yes, a framework is needed.
 Yes, regulations must be respected.
-But all this should be based on an ingredient often forgotten in HR guides: trust.
+But all this must be based on an ingredient often forgotten in HR guides: trust.

 You can’t monitor every break, every cigarette, every call to daycare.
-And it’s not desirable.
+Nor should you.
 What field teams want is to be treated with respect.

-They know how to do the right thing if they are clearly informed of the rules.
+They know how to handle things if they’re clearly informed of the rules.

 • Clearly inform your employees about their break rights.